 Prevention of Eustachian tube blockage during flight

-The eustachian tube usually closes only when you swallow or yawn.
-Get gum, hard candy, or liquid emollients to help with frequent swallowing while the plane is landing.
-Do not sleep during the last part of the flight because you will wake up with earache and blockage in the Eustachian tube.
+The Eustachian tube is normally closed except when swallowing or yawning.
+Get chewing gum, hard candy, or liquid refreshments to help with frequent swallowing as the plane descends.
+Do not sleep during the last part of the trip because you will wake up with ear pain and a blocked Eustachian tube.

 Decongestants help reduce swelling in the lining of the Eustachian tube.
 These medicines should be taken so that their maximum effectiveness is within the last hour of the flight.
 In general, oral decongestants should be taken 2 to 3 hours before expected arrival time while nasal sprays should be used approximately 1 hour prior to arrival.